Responsible Parenthood and Reproductive Health Act of 2012: Opinion polls and TV debates

 The President of Prolife Philippines, Lito Atienza, said that the surveys conducted by SWS and Pulse Asia were misleading, because the participants were not fully informed of the bill, were merely aware of it, and informed that it was about health and "modern methods".
 Instead he referred to the Filipino Family survey of December 2009 conducted by the HB&A International (an affiliate of Louis Harris & Associates) together with the personnel of Asia Research Organization (the Philippine affiliate of Gallup International).
 The survey concluded that 92% of people in metropolitan Manila rejected the bill, "85 percent are not aware that once passed the RH bill would allow teenagers to secure 'abortifacient devices and substances' without their parents' knowledge and consent...90 percent do not agree that Congress should appropriate P2 billion to the detriment of other essential medicines for free children's vaccinations, treatment of dreaded diseases and other more important health and medical concerns."
 Mangahas acknowledged that the SWS surveys did not include the penalties.

 A TV Debate was also hosted by ABS-CBN in May 2011.
 Leaders of both sides, including Rep. Lagman and Rep. Golez, were present.
 According to the ABS-CBN news which reported on the results: "In the SMS poll, 69.58% of votes cast reject the RH bill while 30.42% support it."
 In the separate online poll held on the Harapan microsite that livestreamed the debate, majority voted against the bill at the very end of the debate.

 On TV5's Debate Hamon sa Pagbabago on August 21, 2011, the studio audience voted 100% against the bill, while 58.7% of the viewers voted against the RH Bill via text messaging, versus 41.3% in favor.

 The online poll conducted by the Philippine Star published on May 18, 2011, showed that 56% were against the RH Bill, while 44% were in favor.

 Rallies

 Beginning in late 2010, there were rallies for and against the bill.

+In the legislative arena, women's rights NGOs like Likhaan organized mobilizations to amplify the voices of impoverished women within broader discussions.
+They strategically organized urban poor women to participate in rallies, applying pressure on legislators.
+Consequently, these women were invited to share their experiences during plenary sessions and committee hearings in Congress, specifically addressing the deliberations on the Reproductive Health Bill at that time.